Historic Music Venues In Los Angeles

 www.shrineauditorium.com

 Adjacent to the University of Southern California campus, the Shrine Auditorium has been the setting for several important events.
-In fact, this historic 1926 theater has hosted 10 Academy Awards shows and 10 Grammy Award.
-But several other awards shows and music concerts have also been held at this cultural monument.
-For starters, there have been appearances by musicians like Stan Getz, Buddy Rich, Miles Davis, Elvis Presley and Ella Fitzgerald in the ‘50s.
-The ‘60s and ‘70s brought in rock bands like the Byrds, Traffic, Jeff Beck, the Eagles and Grateful Dead.
+This historic 1926 theater has hosted 10 Academy Awards shows and 10 Grammy Awards.
+However, several other awards shows and music concerts have also been held at this cultural monument.
+For starters, there have been appearances by musicians like Stan Getz, Buddy Rich, Miles Davis, Elvis Presley, and Ella Fitzgerald in the ‘50s.
+The ‘60s and ‘70s brought in rock bands like the Byrds, Traffic, Jeff Beck, the Eagles, and Grateful Dead.
 While contemporary artists tend to perform at other venues, the Shrine still brings in leading acts.
-In recent years, there have been appearances by Kraftwerk, Lorde, Björk and Jennifer Lopez.
+In recent years, Kraftwerk, Lorde, Björk, and Jennifer Lopez have appeared.

 Troubadour